pagkly/Zed/Investopedia3/The Lowdown on Licensing Agreements.md

 ## Understanding Licensing Agreements

 Licensing agreements delineate the terms under which one party may use property owned by another party.
-While the properties in question can include a myriad of items, including real estate holdings and personal possessions, licensing agreements are most often used for [intellectual property](https://www.investopedia.com/terms/i/intellectualproperty.asp), such as [patents](https://www.investopedia.com/terms/p/patent.asp) and [trademarks](https://www.investopedia.com/terms/t/trademark.asp), as well as [copyrights](https://www.investopedia.com/terms/c/copyright.asp) for written materials and visual art.
+While the properties in question can include a myriad of items, including real estate holdings and personal possessions, licensing agreements are most often used for [[intellectual property]](https://www.investopedia.com/terms/i/intellectualproperty.asp), such as [[patents]](https://www.investopedia.com/terms/p/patent.asp) and [[trademarks]](https://www.investopedia.com/terms/t/trademark.asp), as well as [[copyrights]](https://www.investopedia.com/terms/c/copyright.asp) for written materials and visual art.

 Licensing agreements are widely used for the commercialization of new discoveries or technologies.